Mac Evans

-Royston Macauley "Mac" Evans (13 January 1884 – 12 March 1977) was an Australian sportsman.
+Royston Macauley Evans (13 January 1884 – 12 March 1977) was an Australian sportsman.
 He played both cricket and soccer for Western Australia.
 As a cricketer, Evans played 11 first-class matches for the Western Australian state team between 1907 and 1924.
-Playing as an all-rounder, Evans made 270 runs at an average of 15.00, and took one wicket, at an average of 214.00.
+Playing as an all-rounder, Evans batted right-handed and bowled right-arm medium.
+He made 270 runs at an average of 15.00, and took one wicket, at an average of 214.00.
 He captained the side against the MCC in October 1924.
 He also played cricket for the North Perth Cricket Club in the WACA District competition.

 As a soccer player, Evans was involved in the early history of the game in Western Australia.
 He formed the Rangers club in 1905, and was included in the state team's first interstate tour, in 1909, playing in all ten games.
 After World War I, he served as an administrator in the Soccer Football Association of Western Australia, as an executive and vice-president.
 He later served as Chief Traffic Manager of Western Australian Government Railways, before being appointed president of the WA Soccer Association in 1953.
 He was inducted into the Football Hall of Fame Western Australia in 2002.